 Auto repair is one of the most recession-resistant businesses that exists โ people need their cars fixed regardless of economic conditions.
 Auto repair shops have consistent daily revenue from a rotating customer base, regular equipment needs (lifts, diagnostic tools, alignment machines), and growth opportunities in fleet service contracts and specialty services.
 The market has over 250,000 independent auto repair shops in the US.
 Most are owner-operated, most have never had a commercial lending broker conversation, and most are either looking to add equipment, expand service bays, or hire more technicians.
 All three needs require capital.
+From a systems perspective, the shops that fund fastest are the ones you can reach reliably: correct owner name, mobile path, and a CRM that reminds you to follow up after the first "send me info" text.
+JYNI compresses discovery and hygiene so your reps stay on the phone instead of hunting numbers in Google Maps exports.

 Not all automotive repairbusinesses are equal funding candidates.
 JYNI's AI agents filter for the highest-conversion business types in this vertical โ so your pipeline stays focused on deals most likely to close.

 Auto shop owners are most accessible mid-morning (9โ11am) after they've set the day's job board and before the afternoon rush.
 Avoid Friday afternoons and Saturdays when shops are at their busiest.
 Lead with equipment: 'I help auto shops get new lifts and diagnostic equipment financed without the months-long bank process.'
 Every shop owner knows exactly what equipment they'd buy if capital weren't the barrier.
 Get them talking about that equipment and you have the deal.
+If you use JYNI sequences, keep messages short and shop-specific โ mention bays, fleets, or ADAS if their public footprint shows it.

 Ask about specific equipment they've been delaying โ this is usually the entire conversation starter and deal driver